philipperemy/Facebook-Profile-Pictures-Downloader/README.md

 curl http://localhost:5000/
 ```

 Or just connecting to http://localhost:5000/ from your favorite browser.
+Be patient, it can take up to one minute to query Facebook servers.
+The procedure is explicitly slow to avoid any bot detection.

 ## Scan data